puppetlabs/cisco_ios/README.md

 namevar

-The domain name of the device
+The domain name of the device.

 #### name_server

-Configure the resolver to use the specified DNS server
+Configure the resolver to use the specified DNS server.

 ##### Properties